mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 In my earlier anecdote about receiving a negative reaction to sharing my independent work, there's a happy ending.
-I re-shared that work in another community, and not only received a supportive response, I gained a new friend and collaborator on that project and more!
+I re-shared that work in another community, and not only received a supportive response, I gained a new friend and collaborator on that project and more! (:wave: Sunny, if you're reading this)

-(:wave: Sunny, if you're reading this)
+### The learning zone is where we want to be
 :::